khalid-hussain/shaheen/chap22.md

 Badr bin Mughira replied, "He's bringing the wounded ones along with him.
 Hopefully, he will reach here by tomorrow.
-This time, two hundred of our men were injured and fifty mujahideen were martyred in the battle while more than three thousand enemy soldiers were condemned to death."
+This time, two hundred of our men were injured and fifty mujāhidīn were martyred in the battle while more than three thousand enemy soldiers were condemned to death."

 Rabia was looking at her husband silently.
 The noise of the soldiers gathered